cmeeren/Facil/README.md

 * Arbitrary code to put at the top of the generated file
 * Which stored procedures (regex matching) or scripts (glob matching) to generate code for
 * Which tables to generate DTO records for (which can be used, automatically or manually, for matching procedure/script result sets)
+* The base path for all scripts glob patterns (can be outside your project directory)

 For each procedure/script (or any set of these that matches a specified regex/glob pattern), you can configure: